mooo5e/ruby_gh_test/README.md

-fill in your access token to config file;
+fill in your access token to config file (winthout .example extension);
 run